erichseamon/AGinsurancepaper/README.md

 RMA_originaldata.zip: Original .txt files for insurance loss claims, by year, for the entire United States, from 1989 to 2022.
 Example: 1989.csv

+Field Names

+* year: year of the insurance loss
+* state: state where the claims were made
+* county: county where the claims are made
+* commodity:  the agricultural commodity associated with the claim
+* damagecause: the type of damage cause indicated as part of the insurance claim
+* month: the month the claim was filed
+* acres: the acreage of the claim (in acres)
+* loss: the indemnity amount, in dollars, for the claim (dollars)
+* lossperacre: the ratio of loss per acre (percentage)

 /counties.
 County shapefiles, compressed as .zip files.

   - threestate_palouse.zip.
 Zip file which expands into a shapefile of the inland Pacific Northwest palouse agricultural counties.